orstavik/JoiEvents/docs/1d3_defaultAction/5_WhatIs_preventDefault.md

 1. `stopPropagation()` halts the inner cycle of event propagation, without affecting the outer cycle of the EventCascade, and
 2. `preventDefault()` stops an event in the outer cycle of the EventCascade from triggering its default actions, without affecting the current, ongoing inner cycle of event propagation.

-Conceptually, `.preventDefault()` is like a scissor that once-and-for-all will cut the ties between an event and its ensuing action(s).
+Conceptually, `.preventDefault()` is like a pair of scissors that once and for all will cut the ties between an event and its ensuing default action.

 ```
      ↱queue -- x
    prop(A)     x    run(B)